It’s true that the new year is the most widely celebrated holiday around the globe but you’ll hear happy new year in Korean twice a year in Korea.

 Top 20 common phrases to talk about your new year’s resolution in Korean.

-There are so many common things that people usually make up their minds during on korean happy new year date about and have a new year resolution.
+So, many common things that people usually make up their minds during on korean happy new year date about and have a new year resolution.

 Here are the common Korean must know words and phrases that you can use to talk about your new year’s resolution and spend a happy korean new year with natives.

 My new year’s resolution is to diet.